Parent's Guide to Fortnite

 Gaming is affecting school, sleep, or family time

-You feel like you've lost your child to video games
+You feel like you have lost your child to video games

 What Is Fortnite and Why Is It So Popular?

 Fortnite is a free-to-play battle royale game where 100 players compete to be the last one standing.
-It's rated 12+ by PEGI, but millions of younger children play it.
+It is rated 12+ by PEGI, but millions of younger children play it.
 The game makes money through cosmetic purchases (skins, emotes) — not by charging to play.
-This "free" model is precisely why it's so addictive.
+This “free” model is precisely why it is so addictive.

-Unlike games you buy once and own, Fortnite is designed to keep players coming back daily.
+Unlike games you buy once and own, Fortnite keeps players coming back daily.
 The World Health Organisation now recognises gaming disorder as a mental health condition — and games like Fortnite exhibit many of the psychological hooks that contribute to compulsive play.

 Why Can't My Child Stop Playing Fortnite?

-Fortnite is engineered to prevent stopping.
+Fortnite’s design makes stopping difficult.
 Variable reward schedules, battle pass progression, and 20-minute match lengths create artificial urgency and constant dopamine hits.
-Former Google ethicist Tristan Harris admits tech companies use "addiction and manipulation" by design, exploiting psychology against users.
-Your child isn't weak; they're fighting game design built by hundreds of psychologists.
-I couldn't stop either — that's why I understand how this works.
+Former Google Design Ethicist Tristan Harris describes how tech companies use “addiction and manipulation” by design.
+Your child is not weak; they are fighting game design built by hundreds of psychologists.

 1